s0kil/Mint-Signup-Form-Clone/README.md

 Daniel Sokil : s0kil

-## Requirements

-*** Although it has input fields, nothing works since we didnt use any javascript in this project
+\*\*\* Although it has input fields, nothing works since we didnt use any javascript in this project

     Remember about descriptive README file.
     Inline comments: It’s better to delete commented code.
 If you need to review a previous version of your code, use git history.